-Reports from the south Devon coastal fringe, at Seaton Marshes, Slapton Ley, Wembury and between Exeter and Dawlish Warren, must carry elements of doubt, due to the abundance of Migrant Hawkers in these areas.
+Reports from the south Devon coastal fringe, at Seaton Marshes, Slapton Ley, Wembury and between Exeter and Dawlish Warren, must carry elements of doubt, due to the abundance of Migrant Hawkers in these areas, although one was confirmed at Dawlish Warren in 1994.
+The same might apply to records of three singles on Lundy in September-October 2002-8.